gopinathsjsu/individual-project-avprashanth/README.md

 # Design Patterns Used -
-1) Builder :
+### 1) Builder :
 I have used Builder Design Pattern to convert data from CSV and map to Java Objects.
 This creational design pattern helped me to construct complex objects step by step.
-Additionally, Builder pattern allowed me to produce different types and representations of an object using the same construction code.
-I have used the same object construction code that I used to build Card Data for building Order.
+Additionally, the Builder pattern allowed me to produce different types and representations of an object using the same construction code - I have used the construction code that I used to build Card Data for building Order.

 <img width="675" alt="image" src="https://user-images.githubusercontent.com/75163512/167275933-740a04e4-1c57-40d1-ac93-1400adb94bed.png">

-2) Singleton :
+### 2) Singleton :
 The constraints on this project is to limit users from purchasing items belonging to multiple categories.
-Singleton creationaly design pattern helped me to construct instance of the category limit only at the start of the application.
-This limit set on different categories will not be reset but always the updated limit is fetched to user on request of the object instance.
+Singleton creational design pattern helped me to construct instance of the category limit only at the start of the application.
+This limit on different categories will not be reset but always the updated limit is fetched to the user on request of the object instance.

 <img width="675" alt="image" src="https://user-images.githubusercontent.com/75163512/167275956-2c4bb3dc-d27d-4337-9b5d-ed9cf7e676a8.png">

-3) Factory :
+### 3) Factory :
 The final creational design pattern I have used is Factory.
-I have noticed that the categories - Essential/Luxury/Misc all have the same construction code and instead of duplicating the construction code in each of these classes, I have used Factory design pattern to redirect the object creation based on the category type on demand.
+I have noticed that the categories - Essential/Luxury/Misc all have the same construction code and instead of duplicating the construction code in each of these classes, I have used the Factory design pattern to redirect the object creation based on the category type on demand.

 <img width="675" alt="image" src="https://user-images.githubusercontent.com/75163512/167275957-666a45a4-5125-4d95-bd3c-2c94519b96ed.png">

-4) Chain of Responsibility :
+### 4) Chain of Responsibility :
-Upon validation of input order, I have to either print receipt or generate an error text file.
+Upon validation of the input order, I have to either print the receipt or generate an error text file.
 I have identified these responsibilities to be handled by the COR Design Pattern.
-The responsibility has been handed over to print receipt on a valid input order and to print error if an invalid input order is encountered.
+The responsibility has been handed over to print a receipt on a valid input order and to print error if an invalid input order is encountered.

 <img width="675" alt="image" src="https://user-images.githubusercontent.com/75163512/167279390-9204bf9a-ee79-4f5b-9d4a-41d82c62187a.png">